sskorol/arduino-alexa-bridge/README.md

 ## Installation

+Just follow the recommended PlatformIO [instructions](https://platformio.org/lib/show/6372/arduino-alexa-bridge/installation)

-As **arduino-alexa-bridge** is not yet published to official registry, you have to download it manually.
-Just copy corresponding sources into **./lib/arduino-alexa-bridge** (assuming you're using PlatformIO) or **Arduino/libraries/arduino-alexa-bridge** (in case of Arduino usage) folder.
+In case of any manual updates, you have to clone this repository, make modifications and copy corresponding sources into **./lib/arduino-alexa-bridge** (assuming you're using PlatformIO) or **Arduino/libraries/arduino-alexa-bridge** (in case of Arduino usage) folder.

 ## Usage